 Senate Hall - Management Book Publishing

-Senate Hall's aim is to edit and publish content that will establish new frontiers globally, introduce fresh thinking, while advancing the most beneficial innovations into effective management learning today.
-In addition, we will promote special and invitation edited books which will appeal to academics and top-tier managers alike.
+In 2020 Senate Hall intends to expand and broaden its book publishing portfolio.
+Our aim is to compile, publish and market business management books, textbooks and specialist monographs that will establish new frontiers globally, introduce fresh thinking, while advancing the most beneficial innovations into effective management learning today.
+In addition, we will promote special and invitation edited books and non-academic biographies which will appeal to academics and top-tier managers alike.

 If you are an author and have a book or textbook ready for publication or wish to consider writing one, talk to us first, we will give you every assistance to ensure your book reaches its defined readership.
-For further information contact David O' Neill, at: david.oneill@senatehall.com
+For further information contact us at: info@senatehall.com

 Modern Perspectives on Entrepreneurship

 Entrepreneurship has developed enormously as a field of research over the last 20 years but much of this advance in knowledge has not yet been disseminated to university entrepreneurship education programs; particularly MBA courses.
 While most university textbooks and courses dealing with entrepreneurship provide a good foundation in terms of some of the fundamentals of small business management, few address the more challenging complexities of entrepreneurship.
 This books aims to fill the gap.
 It provides a compilation of the latest thinking on entrepreneurship by some of the leading international professors in university business schools and economics departments.
 It is primarily intended as a partner book for the vast number of entrepreneurship textbooks which are usually focused on aspects of small business management rather than the entrepreneurial process per se.
 This volume is intended to bring the entrepreneurial dimension.
 It is also a stand alone book for entrepreneurs, policy makers, lecturers, students and researchers who value a single accessible book which provides a series of articles containing surveys and perspectives on the latest advances in entrepreneurial thought.
-Edited by: Professor Andrew Burke (Cranfield School of Management & the Max Planck Institute of Economics, Germany).
-Published by: Senate Hall Academic Journals.
+Edited by: Professor Andrew Burke (Dean & Chair of Business Studies, Trinity College Dublin, Ireland).

 sponsored by: The Institute for the Study of Educational Entrepreneurship